00016761/cw2/README.md

-# Todo List Web Application

 ## About the App:
 # My application is for managing students in event to write students' name and surname, built using Node.js and Express.js.
 Application create, update, and delete students with the help of user interface(by EJS)

 ## Run application:
 1. Clone it from github:   git clone https://github.com/00016761/cw2.git
-2. Enter to the project:   cd cw2
+2. Enter to the project:   cd <Name project>
 3. Install dependencies:  npm install
 4. Start the server:   npm run start(:dev for dev mode)
 5. Open  web browser and go to http://localhost:7001.